ashishguptaiitb/chrome-extn-clipboard-to-url/README.md

 The following cases are supported:

-- Copied path contains `/` or doesn't.
+- Copied path contains `/` or it doesn't.
 No more fidgeting to copy the path down to the `/` character.
 - Copied path contains `.mdx` or it doesn't.
 For example, relative path from VSCode tab may contain it but inline links won't contain it.
 - Copied path contains an anchor or doesn't.
 For example, links to an articles *head* don't contain anchors but deeplinks to sub-headings do.